 In the event (and only in event) that it is determined that a detrimental inflationary effect would be caused by the explosive buying power of the plan, businesses could then be subject to a penalty for each good or service purchased under the plan if that good or service is sold or leased at a price above the regular price of that good or service which had existed on a specified date just prior to the plan.
 If needed, this would extend up the chain through to the wholesaler and manufacturer, as well.

 closure of businesses.
 Franklin Roosevelt attempted to solve this by way of the infrastructure.
 That did not work after many years of trying.
-Only World War ll took the Country out of the depression.
-I am confident that my plan will work and only cost approximately $200 billion.
-Moreover, as noted above, the actual cost to the government of the plan would essentially and very quickly be zero.
+Only World War ll took the Nation out of the depression.
+I am confident that my plan will work and cost much less than any effective alternative.
+Moreover, after the recovery that this plan would rapidly bring about the cost to the government of this plan would shortly be recovered by the government.

 This plan will not require our children and grandchildren to pay it back.
-It is only by taking a bold step and thinking "out-of-the-box" will we be able to surmount the problem at hand.
+It is only by taking a bold step and thinking "out of the box" will we be able to surmount the problem at hand.
 No recovery plan is perfect, including this plan; rather it is the ability to achieve the goal sought that is important.
 This plan would certainly accomplish that.

 The best method to contact me is by sending an e-mail to the following: EconPlan@AOL.com